feature-sh/docs/contents/guides/create-a-deal-using-labels.md

 By labelling any issue with a special label, you can automatically create a new deal for your developers.

-1\) [Access to the label editor](https://dashboard.feature.sh/settings/labels) for your organisation.
+1\) [Access to the label editor](https://dashboard.feature.sh/settings/labels) for your organization.
 Once you are on the right page, you can start creating, editing or deleting any label available to your installation.

 ![Feature's Label Editor](../.gitbook/assets/capture-dashboard-label-contributor.png)